thadroe/woocommerce-dashboard-messages/README.md

-A plugin to display messages in the account dashboard
+Work in progress - A plugin to display messages in the my account dashboard

+TODO - add meta value display to My Account page